 Photo Credits: Miriam Novoa

 Peppers—the true star of this simple but luxurious Peperonata recipe—may be a New World vegetable, but to me they are quintessentially Italian.
-They feature prominently in the cuisine of southern Italy, including Calabria, Puglia, and Abruzzo where my family is from.
+They feature prominently in the cuisine of southern Italy, including Calabria, Puglia, and Abruzzo, where my family is from.
 I love walking by a trattoria at lunchtime, hearing the clatter of plates and silverware, and catching the pungent perfume of peppers in the breeze.

 This is a fairly traditional recipe, with the (optional) addition of fennel for added sweetness and texture.
 What I love best is how versatile Peperonata is.
 Scoop onto bruschetta or toss it with pasta.
 It’s a perfect partner for roasts of any kind, or for grilled fish or steak.
-Enjoy it as a pizza topping, or stir into scrambled eggs.
+Enjoy it as a pizza topping, or stir it into scrambled eggs.
 Just to name a few ideas!

-Plus, peperonata keeps well in the fridge and its flavor improves as it sits.
+Plus, peperonata keeps well in the fridge, and its flavor improves as it sits.
 Make it ahead of time—you’ll thank yourself later!

 Ingredients for peperonata including bell peppers, olive oil, onion, fennel, garlic, salt, tomato sauce, capers, balsamic vinegar, basil and mint.